ablab/spades/README.md

 <a name="sec4.3"></a>
 ## k-mer cardinality estimating

+`spades-kmer-estimating ` is a tool for estimating approximate number of unique k-mers in the provided reads.
+Kmers from reverse-complementary reads aren't taken into account for k-mer cardinality estimating.

 To provide input data to SPAdes k-mer cardinality estimating tool `spades-kmer-estimating ` you should provide dataset description file in [YAML format](#yaml).

-Kmers from reverse-complementary reads aren't taken into account for k-mer cardinality estimating.

 Synopsis: `spades-kmer-estimating [OPTION...] -d <yaml>`